INTERVIEW 2023.5.03

 Q: please review the game.

-There were two Tokyos in the first and second halves.
-Regarding the first half, we weren't able to make any particularly outstanding plays, but we were able to express our play and create multiple chances.
-However, the second half had a different content from the first half, and we weren't able to express our soccer.
-At the same time, we continued to lose in the ball-winning situations and struggled in defense.
-Therefore, we switched to a 3-back formation to fix our defense.
-However, we weren't able to fix it well and it led to conceding a goal.
-After conceding the first goal, we naturally played aiming for an equalizer or a comeback, but Avispa Fukuoka's defense after taking the lead is very solid and they excel at controlling a 1-0 game result.
-We have been battling against them for four seasons and we recognize that as their weapon.
-We couldn't break their solid defense and ended up losing.
+A: There were two different Tokyos in the first and second halves.
+Regarding the first half, although we were not able to play particularly outstandingly, we expressed our style of play and created multiple chances.
+However, the second half was different from the first, and we were unable to express our football.
+At the same time, we kept losing in one-on-one situations and struggled defensively.
+Therefore, we switched to a three-back formation to fix the defense.
+However, we were unable to make effective adjustments there, which led to conceding a goal.
+After conceding the first goal, we naturally played aiming to equalize and then take the lead, but Avispa Fukuoka’s defense after scoring first was very solid, and they are skilled at controlling a 1-0 match result.
+We have been competing against them for four seasons, and we recognize that as their strength.
+We could not break down their solid defense and ended up losing.

 We knew that once they scored the first goal, they were good at effectively defending a 1-0 lead.
 Therefore, we had planned a game strategy to score the first goal, but contrary to that intention, they scored first.
 We were unable to defend the central zone, which should not have been breached, and being broken through there remains a point for improvement.